Practical ways to raise your confidence and stop being a target.

 This perspective shows you the attack is not about you but about control.
 You just happen to fit their victim profile at the time.
 It will increase your confidence to stop being a victim.

 The surprising places attackers show up in your life.

 A four-year-old pushing her little brother.
 A teen spreading nasty rumors.
 Your coworker claiming credit for your work.
 A friend belittling you.
 Your spouse giving you the silent treatment.
 Or a rapist or murderer.
 They all have ONE thing in common.
 They are in the attacker mindset.

-A “attacker” is someone who feels out of control of their life and chooses to control someone else to feel powerful again.
-They are in the “attacker mindset” and are looking for weak, vulnerable person to be their next victim.
-You can use confidence to stop being a victim.
+In a nutshell, an “attacker” is someone who feels out of control of their life and chooses to control someone else to feel powerful again.
+They look for someone who appears vulnerable (and weaker than they FEEL), as their next victim.

 Attacking is a short-lived high just like a drug fix because we were not created to get lasting benefit from negative behavior.
 So those who choose to attack others in whatever small or large way, find they soon feel weak and insecure again and need another power fix.

 At any time, they can choose to respond in a more positive manner, but if they feel weak and desperate, oftentimes, whatever way they got their fix is the same thing they choose to do because it worked before and it can become a habit.